Knowing that many companies will sell you a product that is not healthy, more and more people started asking the same

 All kinds of toothpaste, conventional and natural, have some flavoring.
 Mint is the most popular flavor.
-But from where is extracted is the big question.
+But from where it is extracted is the big question.
 Flavors are mostly created in labs by mixing chemicals.
 Lab-made flavors are the worst possible flavor you could use in your mouthwash.
-I can only suggest you to use toothpaste that uses essential oils for flavor.
+So I can only suggest you to use toothpaste that uses essential oils for flavor.

 These toothpaste ingredients keep the toothpaste in a stable form.
 I m not sure if this is needed or if there is some other way to keep toothpaste in solid form.
 But xanthan gums, carrageenans, and sodium carboxymethylcellulose.
 All these ingredients are not natural and are additives.
 The first two are even linked to cancer.

 Humectant Toothpaste Ingredients

 Also not needed for teeth health.
 These ingredients are used to keep toothpaste in liquid form.
 So you can already notice absurdity in this whole business.
 First, you need ingredients to keep toothpaste from becoming too hard, and then you need ingredients in toothpaste to keep it liquid.
 The main problem these companies have been keeping the toothpaste in a usable form.
 But who says we need to use toothpaste in a tube.
-They can easily change packaging and solve this issues without ignoring our health.
-Most popular humectant components are glycerol, sorbitol and propylene glycol.
+They can easily change packaging and solve these issues without ignoring our health.
+The most popular humectant components are glycerol, sorbitol, and propylene glycol.
 They are not natural.

 Yes, they use detergents inside toothpaste.
-Most vicious detergent is sodium lauryl sulfate.
+The most vicious detergent is sodium lauryl sulfate.
 Linked to various health issues.
 That why we have more and more kinds of toothpaste without this ingredient.
 Less usable is sodium N-lauroyl sarcosinate.
 If you have a good toothbrush, you don’t need so much foam in your mouth.
 The foam helps fight the plaque.
-But if you care about your health you most probably don’t have a plaque on your teeth and will never have it.
+But if you care about your health, you most probably don’t have plaque on your teeth and will never have it.
 The reason for this is the food you eat.
 If you eat healthy food, you will not have a plaque problem.